 You gotta love abstract art and how the mind unknowingly or unconsciously works along with you.

 Best quote of the weekend from this weekend's Cabbagetown Art Festival?
 The little boy who was in my booth said to me "These are really cool".
 Then as he walked out he said to his mom: "We need to come to this Cabbagetown Arts Vegetable again next year!"

 OK, SO NOT REALLY ABOUT ART PER SE, BUT ABOUT HOW WE EACH SEE THE WORLD AROUND US

 So....I'm feeling good and confident about letting my hair do its thing and finally go grey.
-(It actually started in my mid-twenites as it has with all my brothers.)
+(It actually started in my mid-twenties as it has with all my brothers.)
 I am really liking it this way.
-Then...last night....I'm on the pier fishing and there are a couple of fourteen year olds there as well.
+Then...last night...I'm on the pier fishing and there are a couple of fourteen-year-olds there as well.
 As it so happens the local police randomly drop by as we fish, say hi and ask how the fish are biting and then they are on their way.
 Then I said to the boys "Phew...that was close."
-They ask "what?"
+They ask "What?"
 I say, "Well, I never fish anymore, this is the first time in forever, so I don't have a license."
 Then one of them says "Oh, you don't have to worry.
 If you're under 16 or over 65 you don't need one."

 BAM.
 The power of grey hair to a child.

 PS...if you see my hair dark again you know why LOL.